Skip to main content

 Male Student: Meriya, you are a part of the drama club, right?
 What do you think about the proposal in the article?

 Female Student: I really liked the proposal.
-I have always wanted to do a street play.
+I have always wanted to do street play.
 I personally believe that art should try to bring about a social change in the society that we live in.

 Male Student: Mhmm…that’s true

-Female Student: Also, I know a lot of people, who would like to do a street play, but lack the confidence to do it.
+Female Student: Also, I know a lot of people who would like to do a street play, but lack the confidence to do it.
 I feel that when the club organizes a street play, those people also will get an opportunity to do what they’ve always wanted to do, with the added advantage of their peers being there for support.

 Male Student: Mhmm…you’re right…I hadn’t really thought about that.